 - There are no unreasonable restrictions on academic publication.

-If the company was to use findings that emerge from the research in future development and/ or commercialisation of their drug, the BHF also needs to understand how the company will recognise the contribution of BHF funding for the research.
+If the company was to use findings that emerge from the research in future development and/ or commercialisation of a related product (e.g. drug or device), the BHF also needs to understand how the company will recognise the contribution of BHF funding for the research.

 16. Intellectual property rights and commercial exploitation

 Applicants must state whether or not the work arising from a BHF award is likely to lead to commercial exploitation.
 We encourage this to try and ensure that research findings are translated swiftly into patient benefit.
 For further information, refer to our Standard Conditions of Grant.

 17. Consultancies, third party relationships and arrangements